-To accommodate for the increases, the Committee also extended the recommended time period for achieving compliance with the guidelines to June 30, 2012 for all individuals who were serving as executive officers on August 15, 2007.
-For all other executive officers and all non-management directors, the recommended time period for achieving compliance with the guidelines is five years from election or appointment to the position that is subject to the guidelines.
+The recommended time period for achieving compliance with the guidelines is five years from election or appointment to the position that is subject to the guidelines.
 The Committee reviews share ownership information with the Chief Executive Officer in August of each year to ensure compliance with the guidelines.
-As of June 30, 2011, all executive officers and directors in their positions for at least five years were in compliance with the guidelines.
+As of June 30, 2013, all executive officers and directors in their positions for at least five years were in compliance with the guidelines.